logsmith/log-flume/Readme.md

 = 0.0.4 =
 * Added AWS settings detection and helpers to admin page
 * Added tabbing to admin screen
-* Sorted table displaying for media once synced
+* Sorted table displaying for media once that needs syncing

 = 0.0.3 =
 * Tetsing and debugging